 The global EAM blueprint provides standardization for maintenance, finance & procurement.
 One global EAM system, blueprint, and data model provides significant savings and efficiency gains.
 The EAM system and maintenance blueprint supports the core operational terminal processes, growing data accuracy, and innovative technologies like predictive maintenance and mobile.

 MaxGrip developed a global maintenance management training program to embed the maintenance excellence blueprint.
 To connect people and processes on the terminal, training focused on maintenance managers and engineers, but also on operations and HSE staff.
 Training sessions raised understanding of the process and the soon-to-be implemented software system.
 Sessions included: how to secure statutory maintenance, master data, risks analysis and best practices to manage the work flow accordingly.

 The maintenance excellence program standardizes and automates the maintenance process at 40 terminals globally.
 It supports exchanges of best practices and corporate standards for an optimized maintenance strategy.
 It includes alignment for asset master data built, asset safety criticality identification and risk mitigating maintenance plans.

-Advantage of a global blueprint is that it enables a standardized and efficient deployment says Wouter Boerefijn.
-“The program roll-out is heading a coverage of 70% of the storage capacity worldwide.
-Now our focus is shifting towards optimizing maintenance and harvesting benefits by further program implementing (business change) in order to help the client achieving maximized service delivery and compliancy goals”.
+The global EAM system connects core business processes making the organization more efficient.
+The global blueprint allows for a standardized and smooth deployment.
+The program roll-out is heading to a coverage of 70% of the storage capacity worldwide and time savings are so far estimated at around 75%.
+Now our focus is shifting towards optimizing maintenance and harvesting the benefits by further program implementation (business change) in order to help this tank storage provider achieve maximized service delivery and compliancy goals.